bobbyiliev/101-linux-commands-ebook/Guidelines.md

 I've used the LS command by ZeusDes and BobbyIliev as an example as it has good formatting and information.

-Commands and Flags outside of code blocks should be "highlighted" with inline code, like so \`ls`
+Commands and Flags outside of code blocks should be "highlighted" with inline code, like so: \`ls`

 - The start of the document should contain "The 'X' command"
-- Below this a summary of what the command does
-- Followed by some code block examples
+- Below this, a summary of what the command does, followed by some code block examples
 - Next should be the syntax information, such as where flags, extra options, directories, and other information goes
 - Afterwards, a table of more flags, including the short flag, long flag and descriptions, should be included
-- Lastly, any more information can be included, perhaps such as video examples or interactive/useful sites
+- Lastly, any more information can be included, such as video examples or interactive/useful sites.

 ## Example